Autumn Stuffed Acorn Squash

 - Acorn squash, washed

-- Millet, cooked (I like to ferment before cooking for digestion)
+- Millet, cooked (I like to soak or ferment before cooking for digestion)

 - Celery, diced